Discover the best of Paris in 2 days with our definitive, carefully crafted Paris itinerary to make the most of your short time in the French capital.

 Uber in Paris is quite expensive, however, so, if you’re travelling on a budget you’ll want to limit moving around the city through ride-sharing apps especially when the metro is available.

-Walking – There’s nothing quite like strolling around a city to get a feel of it and Paris is very, very walkable.
+Walking – There’s nothing quite like strolling around a city to get a feel of it, and Paris is very, very walkable – particularly the center.
 You’ll no doubt do a lot of walking (I averaged 28,000 steps per day) so make sure to bring comfortable footwear.

 Sometimes it’s actually faster and more direct to walk from one place to another than taking any other means of transportation.
 To make walking around Paris easier, make sure to download the Paris Map on Google Maps for offline use.